 California FTB The California Franchise Tax Board (FTB) collects personal income taxes and corporate taxes due to the state.
 When you pay your state taxes, you pay them through the California FTB.
 One of the most common questions we get from our clients in cities like Newport Beach, Irvine and Santa Ana has to do

 At the RJS LAW tax offices located in Orange County and San Diego, we not only deal with civil tax issues, we help clients who face criminal tax audits and possible jail terms.
 CriminalTax Audits and charges are becoming more common as the California State Board of Equalization cracks down on and investigates tax evasion.

 A person’s “residence” under California law is the key to understanding their state income tax liability.
-For this reason, the California Franchise Tax Board (FTB) conducts residency audits that will determine a person’s residency.
-Generally, three outcomes are possible; a taxpayer may be found to be a resident of California, in which case they are
+For this reason, the California Franchise Tax Board (FTB) conducts residency audits that will determine a person’s residency called a California Residency Audit.
+Outcomes of a California Residency Audit Generally, three outcomes are possible; a taxpayer may be found

 A taxpayer may be subject to tax liability before the Internal Revenue Service (IRS), or the state agencies such as the Employment Development Department (EDD), State Board of Equalization (SBOE), and Franchise Tax Board (FTB).
 The IRS is the federal government agency responsible for tax collections and tax law enforcements.
 The EDD is part of